GonzaloHirsch/programming-basics/Java/Effective-Java.md

 If a class has multiple significant fields, the order in which you compare them is critical.
 You must start with the most significant field and work your way down.

 # Chapter 4 - Classes and Interfaces

+## Item 13 - Minimize the accessibility of classes and members

+The most important factor that determines if a module/API is well-designed is how well it hides it's implementation details.
+This is known as *encapsulation* or *information hiding*.

+Even though *encapsulation* might not cause good performance, it enables good performance tunning and speeds up the development process.

+If a top-level class/interface can be made *package-private*, it should be.
+By being *package-private*, it allows you to modify, replace or delete it without harming the clients, because it is part of the implementation.

+If a top-level *package-private* class/inteface is being used by only 1 class, consider making it a private nested class of that only class that uses it.

+The 4 levels of accessiblity, in increasing order are:
+ - **private** --> Only accessible from where it was declared
+ - **package-private** --> Only accessible from inside the package it was declared in
+ - **protected** --> Only accessible by subclasses of the class it was declared in
+ - **public** --> Accessible from anywhere

+There is 1 rule that restricts your ability to reduce access, if a method overrides a superclass method, it cannot have a lower access level than the original method.

+*Instance fields or static fields should never be public* (not counting constants), and violating this, makes your implmentation not thread-safe.

+## Item 14 - In public classes, use accessor methods, not public fields

+In order to enforce *encapsulation*, you shoud make sure to *provide accessor methods if a class is accessible outside it's package*.
+However, if a class is package-private or private nested, there is nothing wrong with exposing it's methods.